catseye/Chrysoberyl/article/Retrocomputing.md

 **SITU-PAN** is a front-panel switches simulator for the Commodore 64.
 It displays 8 virtual LEDs and 8 virtual dip switches on the screen.
 The LEDs display the bit pattern at the current address in memory.
 Via the keyboard, the switches may be toggled, a new bit pattern written into memory, and the address advanced.
 In this way, machine code programs may be entered into memory, and then run.
 SITU-PAN was written during RetroChallenge 2015/07 for the purposes of entering SITU-MON into an emulated C64.

 Lots of C64 stuff at [zimmers.net](http://www.zimmers.net/anonftp/pub/cbm/).

+[JaC64](https://github.com/catseye/JaC64) is a GPL Java application which emulates a Commodore 64.
+Cat's Eye Technologies uses it to showcase our Commodore 64 games as online installations, using Java Web Start.
+We forked it to fix some bugs and because mainline development seemed stalled.

 ### 6502